Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Paddington - Milton was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Paddington - Milton was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Paddington-Milton, surveyed in 2016, had above average cultural diversity with 13.6% of its population speaking a language other than English at home and 25.2% born overseas.
-Christianity was the dominant religion, comprising 40.8%.
-Judaism, at 0.2%, was similarly represented compared to Greater Brisbane.
+Paddington-Milton's cultural diversity was found to be above average, with 13.6% of its population speaking a language other than English at home and 25.2% born overseas.
+Christianity was the main religion in Paddington-Milton, comprising 40.8% of the population.
+However, Judaism was notably overrepresented, making up 0.2% compared to 0.2% across Greater Brisbane.

 Frequently Asked Questions - Diversity